The Voodoo Trail

 Approximate Distance: 80 km Estimated Travel time (including day's activities): 9 hours Today we will be walking in Somba land.
 Somba in the local language means nude.
 In certain isolated villages people still dress in a simple cloth and the women are covered with only amulets.
 These traditions, due to the geographic isolation of the tribe, have not yet been contaminated by outsiders.
 The Somba architecture is characterized by small castles three stories high that serve as the families' dwellings.
 These beautiful fortified dwellings are separated from the others for reasons of ownership determined in accordance with the size of the cultivable land and also to guarantee the privacy of a group of people who are, by nature, individualists.
 We will walk from this village to the next, through a hilly landscape.
 Our day will be enriched by friendly meetings with locals along the path.

 Approximate Distance: 360 km Estimated Travel time (including day's activities): 10 hours Wake to the sounds of the Gurunsi village as the women start painting and the village starts to stir.
 Travel west through southern Burkina Faso, and after lunch, we stop at the villages of the Dagarti peoples, made in a fortified style similar but distinct to the Lobi style we see on Day 12.
 Here we may take a walk through a number of villages, viewing many aspects of the culture and agriculture.
-We've left our camping experiences behind us, and in Gaoua you will even have a chance to be in the same bed for 2 nights!
-Being back in a bit more developed town, you will also have a small choice as to what to eat for dinner, be able to wash a few needed pieces of clothing, and take a shower.
 On Day 12, we head out to visit the shy, traditional Lobi people of Burkina Faso: men still carry bows and arrows, and old women wear lip disks, while wooden statues are carved for an ancestor cult.
 Visit their unique villages with a Lobi translator.
 The Lobi of Burkina Faso are perhaps the most shy people of this region.
 Spread throughout Burkina Faso, Ghana and Ivory Coast, the Lobi also have the most characteristic villages; thanks in part to their shyness they have maintained their traditions intact.
 Each family lives in a large, clay fortified building.
 During our visits we are accompanied by a local Lobi dialect guide and translator, a necessity to allow us to overcome the innate distrust of these people.